 Hello!
 Hannah here, Collections Access Officer at the Ahmed Iqbal Ullah Race Relations Resource Centre – thanks for visiting the blog.
-This is where we share some of the fascinating stories, important ideas and rare items in our collection.
+This is where we share some of the fascinating stories, important ideas and rare items in our collection, as well as updates and reflections on our work.

 For those of you who don’t already know us, here’s a little bit of background.

-We are an open access library, archive and resource centre focused on the issues around ethnicity and race.
+We are an open access library, archive and resource centre focused on the issues of race, ethnic diversity, multiculturalism and migration.
 In our collection you will find everything from academic books to journals to government reports, oral histories to historical memorabilia to teaching resources – but all telling the story of race relations in Manchester, the UK and beyond.

 Here are a few of the things we aim to do: